MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-The next block of generates a base64 encoded version of the skip token to replace the original value.
+The next block of code generates a base64 encoded version of the skip token to replace the original value.

 ```c#
 string base64SkipToken = Convert.ToBase64String(Encoding.UTF8.GetBytes(skipToken));